Bachelor of Computer Science

 Overview

-Utilising computer science and mathematics, this minor allows you to enhance your logical and abstract thinking soft skills across real-world applications, including designing algorithms, analysing data and statistics.
+Utilising computer science and mathematics, this minor allows you to enhance your logical and abstract thinking soft skills across real-world applications, including designing algorithms, and analysing data and statistics.

 Units